Training tools for developing great people skills.

 In his view, any organization's stakeholders have expectations that need to be met for training to be successful.
 While ROE typically stands for return on equity, it's important to note that Kirkpatrick is here focused on whether or not the stakeholder's expectations were met.
 From his standpoint, this is the ultimate indicator of value.

 Since the four levels of the Kirkpatrick Model have been proposed, the method has continued evolving in the following decades.
 In some circles, level five of this model is labeled as ROI.
-At this stage, you can determine whether or not what was gained from the training was greater than the cost of the training.
+At this stage, you can determine whether or not what was gained from the training was greater than the training investment.

 This fifth level isn't one that was put forward by Kirkpatrick, but instead by Dr. Jack Phillips.
 We'll look deeper into the Phillips Model of Learning Evaluation in the next section to help you understand how to draw from the Kirkpatrick Method to measure ROI.